 Nanopore users also started speaking about their 'early access' experiences with the new R10 nanopore, noting for example that it allows accurate analysis of SNVs and SVs.

-In late 2019, the first use of Oxford Nanopore at ultra-high scale in a population-scale sequencing project was announced, using PromethION 48.
+In late 2019, the first use of Oxford Nanopore at ultra-high scale in a population-scale sequencing project was announced by the Department of Health in Abu Dhabi, using PromethION 48.